 Sharing is caring!

-There’s something wonderfully comforting about sliding a pan of beef enchiladas out of the oven.
+There’s something wonderfully comforting about sliding a pan of Beef Enchiladas out of the oven.

-When the cheese melts into the sauce and the tortillas soften, everything smells warm, inviting,
+When the cheese melts into the sauce and the tortillas soften,

-and exactly like the kind of dinner everyone rushes to the table for.
+everything smells warm, inviting, and exactly like the kind of dinner everyone rushes to the table for.

-care into them.
-They’re simple, hearty, and perfect for those nights when you want something
+They’re simple, hearty, and perfect for those nights when you want something cozy without spending the whole evening in the kitchen.

 For the Beef Enchiladas